isomerpages/moe-xinminsec/_student-development/CCE/CCE Overview.md

 permalink: /student-development/cce/cce-overview/
 description: ""
 third_nav_title: CCE
+variant: markdown
 ---
 Belief
 ------

-Xinmin Secondary School believes in developing Curious Learners and Compassionate Contributor.
+Xinmin Secondary School believes in developing Curious Learners and Compassionate Contributors.
 The design of the school’s CCE Curriculum takes reference from MOE’s CCE 2021 Curriculum Frame and is anchored on the school’s values of Respect, Responsibility and Resilience.

 Curriculum
 ----------